SwiftPackageIndex/SwiftPackageIndex-Server/CONTRIBUTING.md

-# Contributing to the Swift Package Index

-This project welcomes contributions!
-We're looking forward to working with you!

-## Where Should Contributions Start?

-To keep our issues list under control, most bug reports or feature requests work best started as a [discussion in our forum](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions).
-From there, we can promote it into an issue and start work on a pull request.

-We also have a Discord server.
-If you'd like to join, please [use this invite](https://discord.gg/vQRb6KkYRw)!

-## Code of Conduct

-All participation in this project, whether contributing code, communicating in discussions or issues, or pull requests, is subject to our code of conduct.
-Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

-## Contributor License Agreements

-The Swift Package Index is [licensed under the Apache 2.0 license](LICENSE).
-Before we can accept your contributions, you'll need to sign a standard Apache 2.0 Contributor License Agreement.
-We will organise this during your first pull request.

 ## Configuring a Local Development Environment

 To run the project on your local machine, you'll need the [latest non-beta version of Xcode](https://developer.apple.com/xcode/resources/) and [Docker Desktop for macOS](https://www.docker.com/products/docker-desktop) installed.